orcutt989/kubernetes-swagger-api/README.md

 This is an exercise in containerizing a Python Flask web server.
 A CRUD RESTful API is implemented to manipulate data in a MongoDB database about passengers on the Titanic which can then be deployed to a Kubernetes cluster.

+## Issues with implementation

+- The use of a manual nginx apparently to compensate the need for ingress is not necessary and hard to maintain
+- The leftover commented out lines of the haproxy in the docker-compose file show lack of best practices (clean solution)
+- Use of a deployment for the importer is not a good choice, it's not best practice to have a continually crash-looping pod reimporting the database all the time

 ## Prereqs

 * [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) installed or `kubectl` configured for your Kubernetes cluster.